The single floor layout is easy to get around and all services are well signposted.

 Signage is clear and easy to follow.

-The increasing number of traffic options makes getting there easier than it was.
+The increasing number of traffic options makes getting there easier.

 Departing international passengers must pass through the domestic departure lounge to reach a second security check and immigration.